AddyRdz/Final-Portfolio/Back-End-Project/README.md

 <img width="800" alt="Project Board" src="https://github.com/AddyRdz/Final-Portfolio/assets/95986357/f98a32f6-25b8-4740-9f5f-02cf238e1b1f">

 #### Result
--In end, Spongebob's recipe book turned out to be a simple API, that had the beginning stages of `OAuth2` implementation.
+- In end, Spongebob's recipe book turned out to be a simple API, that had the beginning stages of `OAuth2` implementation.
+Our API gives the user the ability to `post`, `delete`, `put`, `edit`, and `get` all the recipes in the recipe book.
+We also were able to implement `OAuth2` where the user has to log in with their google account in order to gain access to the recipes that are available.
+Future versions of the app can allow only authorized users access to their own recipes and other protected functions.
+- I learned in this project that project planning is crucial when dividing our the work and to remember that it is easier to add to a project once you get to MVP.
 <img width="800" alt="Postman" src="https://github.com/AddyRdz/Final-Portfolio/assets/95986357/9c850a43-df06-4887-99b4-54c4f49214ad">

 ## Technologies